DOM-Digital-Online-Media/element-web-counseling/docs/translating-dev.md

 ## Requirements

 -   A working [Development Setup](../README.md#setting-up-a-dev-environment)
-    -   Including up-to-date versions of matrix-react-sdk and matrix-js-sdk
+    -   Including up-to-date versions of @dom-digital-online-media/matrix-react-sdk and matrix-js-sdk
 -   Latest LTS version of Node.js installed
 -   Be able to understand English
 -   Be able to understand the language you want to translate Element into

 ## Translating strings vs. marking strings for translation

-Translating strings are done with the `_t()` function found in matrix-react-sdk/lib/languageHandler.js.
+Translating strings are done with the `_t()` function found in @dom-digital-online-media/matrix-react-sdk/lib/languageHandler.js.
 It is recommended to call this function wherever you introduce a string constant which should be translated.
 However, translating can not be performed until after the translation system has been initialized.
 Thus, sometimes translation must be performed at a different location in the source code than where the string is introduced.
 This breaks some tooling and makes it difficult to find translatable strings.
 Therefore, there is the alternative `_td()` function which is used to mark strings for translation, without actually performing the translation (which must still be performed separately, and after the translation system has been initialized).

 Basically, whenever a translatable string is introduced, you should call either `_t()` immediately OR `_td()` and later `_t()`.